benmvp/slides/2019/reactathon/react-eco.md

 </div>

 NOTES:
-- ...here are some resources for each
+- How to GraphQL is a full-stack tutorial for GraphQL

 =====
 <!-- .slide: data-background="url(../../img/esnext/simon-rae-221560-unsplash.jpg) no-repeat center" data-background-size="cover" -->